Herrin, Illinois: History

 In 1895, the Chicago and Carbondale Railroad organized to lay tracks between the Illinois Central Railroad at Carbondale and connect with the new Chicago, Paducah and Memphis Railroad that had opened up in 1894, going through the central part of the county.
 (This one later became the Chicago and Eastern Illinois Railroad).
 Herrin convinced the developers to take their line between Carbondale and Johnston City through Herrin.
 Soon after it opened, the line was sold to the Chicago and Texas Railroad in the fall of 1895.

 The following spring on May 8, 1896, the post office changed to Herrin post office.
 Cousins Harrison and Herrin, great-grandsons of Isaac Herring, made plans for a new town.
 They platted a 40-acre site divided by the line between Sections 19 and 30 of the township.
 They filed the plat 4 December 1896.
 The community incorporated as a village on March 21, 1898, and as a city two years later on April 17, 1900.

 Herrin was the site of the 1922 Herrin massacre, resulting in the deaths of 23 miners and guards.

 When mining made the town prosperous, Herrin had a recreational park known as White City Park.
 It opened on Memorial Day 1924 with 5000 in attendance.
 It had a salt water swimming pool, rides, and a theater.
 Touring big bands played here.
 The Dorsey Brothers and Frank Sinatra played bocce ball and performed there.

 President Harry S. Truman came to Herrin in September 1948.
 Three future presidents came to Herrin during campaigns: Richard Nixon, John F. Kennedy and Ronald Reagan.
 Gerald Ford came to the Herrin-Marion airport in the 1970s.

 At one time Herrin had 10 hotels, many clothing stores, grocery stores as well as department stores.
 Of the grocery stores Herrin has had over the years, not including national chains, Louie's P&R is the only local store to remain open.

 In the beginning of the 21st century, Herrin by coincidence experienced two total eclipses of the sun in just seven years - the first on August 21st, 2017, and the second on April 8th, 2024.

+Herrin railroad - later operations

+On July 2, 1971, the Crab Orchard & Egyptian railroad was founded as American Rail Heritage and created a tourist railroad along the Illinois Central Railroad (ICG) owned tracks.
+The line, which was purchased from the ICG in September 1987, mostly serves the city's manufacturing industries along a 5-mile stretch of track.
+The COER acquired the property in 1977 from ICG without abandonment with freight service starting October 18, 1971.
+The Herrin Line ICG was acquired September 11, 1987.
+In late 2012, American Rail Heritage sold the railroad to Progressive Rail Incorporated.
+The railroad is currently operated by AMS Services and owned by the city of Herrin.